aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/htmlsaveoptions/_index.md

 ```

-Parse html tag in cell,like

-,as cell value,or as html tag,default is true
+Parse html tag in cell,like <div></div>,as cell value,or as html tag,default is true

 **Returns:**
 boolean